TimofeyBiryukov/wsl-link/README.md

 On Windows start server (if not using startup setup with pm2):
 ```
-wsl-link server
+wsl-link
 ```
-Use on subsystem linux (npm ls will be run on host Windows):
+Use on subsystem linux (npm -v will be run on host Windows):
 ```
 wsl-link npm -v
 ```